Financial-Times/upp-provisioners/upp-rosette-classifier-provisioner/README.md

-# upp-rosette-classifier-provisioner
+# upp-rosette-tcat-provisioner

 ## Description

-This repository contains the files required to provision a Rosette Classifier instance
+This repository contains the files required to provision a Rosette TCAT instance

 1. [Install docker](https://docs.docker.com/engine/installation/) locally

 ## Building the Docker image

 ```
-make rosette-classifier-provisioner
+make rosette-tcat-provisioner
 ```

 ## Provisioning a new instance